Current Work Areas

 New features made available in Passpoint improve the Wi-Fi experience with the addition of an online sign-up mechanism that provides a standard way for users to create new accounts and provision devices on the spot.
 Additionally, these new features enable mobile, fixed-line, and hotspot operators to more easily add new subscribers and support operator-specific subscriber policies.
 Certification available

 Members of Wi-Fi Alliance have formed a task group to explore the potential requirements of a certification program extending the existing Wi-Fi Alliance Applications Services Platform (ASP) functionality used in Wi-Fi Direct to perform Pre-Association Service Discovery of services available on Wi-Fi infrastructure networks using the IEEE 802.11aq (Pre-Association Discovery) amendment currently being developed within IEEE 802.11.

 With the overarching importance of the need for secure computing environments, Wi-Fi Alliance members are addressing how to ensure Wi-Fi CERTIFIED security mechanisms maintain effective security controls within the Wi-Fi protocol suite.
-Wi-Fi Alliance is specifically addressing known security weaknesses resulting from users selecting weak passwords and meeting emerging needs in security-sensitive markets for support of additional cryptographic algorithms and policies, such as those specified in the Commercial National Security Algorithm (CNSA) Suite.
+Wi-Fi Alliance constantly works to address known security weaknesses and meet emerging needs in security-sensitive markets with support of additional cryptographic algorithms and policies.
+Certification available

 Wi-Fi Agile Multiband™